 Note: The roller sleeve that is used with the paint roller should match the size of the roller and should be the smoothest one you can find.

 Those are the tools I recommend for the job.

 You can pick up these all at your local paint store, or if you look, maybe even online, on stores such as Sherwin Williams or Amazon.

-Just a quick note, the use of a squeegee knife and taping knives are heavily debated within this community, however, we stand behind the squeegee knife as a good alternative between knives as it is simply easier to use.
+Just a quick note, the use of a squeegee knife and taping knives are heavily debated within this community, however, I stand behind the squeegee knife as a good alternative between knives as it is simply easier to use.

 All projects require a certain amount of materials, however lucky for us, the amount of materials is relatively short so you may already have some of them on hand.